akondrahman/59115ASE/project/Report.md

 ## Abstract

-Software teams spend a lot of effort in reducing errors, and fixing the errors that have been generated as part of the development process.
-Software models that illustrate and predict the resources needed to reduce development errors, and predict estimation rate to reduce development errors can be of great help to software practitioners. _The goal of this project is to help software engineering researchers to analyze the Integrated Project Model Defect Flow Chain proposed by Abdel-Hamid and Madnick, by implementing the model, and optimizing the model using a standard optimizer_.
-In this project we implemented a standard software model that takes software development effort into account and calculates the amount of development errors with certain assumptions, and considering a subset of the full development resource inputs.
+Software teams spend a lot of effort in preemptively reducing errors and fixing the errors that have been generated as part of the development process.
+Software models that illustrate and predict the resources needed to reduce development errors and predict estimation rate to reduce development errors can be of great help to software practitioners. _The goal of this project is to help software engineering researchers to analyze the Integrated Project Model Defect Flow Chain proposed by Abdel-Hamid and Madnick, by implementing the model, and optimizing the model using a standard optimizer_.
+In this project we implemented a standard software model that accounts for software development and calculates the amount of development errors with certain assumptions, and considering a subset of the full development resource inputs.
 To optimize the development resources needed to reduce development errors we use the Differential Evoluion Algorithm (DE).
 We find that DE can minimize on the Integrated Project Model Defect Flow Chain.
 We observe that a subset of the complete list of development resource inputs is required to provide an optimal solution for reducing errors for this software model of interest.
 We also observe the necessity of real world software project resource inputs for optimal output.

 ## Introduction

 The impact of software defects on software product delivery is significant and a well-studied topic amongst software practitioners and academicians.
 According to a study conducted by NASA Johnson Space Center, the cost of fixing software defects increases exponentially in the latter stages of the project .
-Jones in his book [3] showed that cost of fixing a defect increases significantly during testing, and maintenance phase of the project.
+Jones, in his book [3], showed that cost of fixing a defect increases significantly during testing and again during the maintenance phase of the project.
 To help software practitioners in assessing the costs of software defects and optimizing allocation of resources, Hamid and Madnick [1] proposed several models that can integrates different sectors of the software team such as manpower allocation, testing, and coding.
 These models illustrated different aspects of software engineering such as reducing defects and errors in software development, importance of early detection errors in a software project, and optimizing allocation of resources.
 Madachy in his book provided simplified versions of these models in his book [5].

 _The goal of this project is to help software engineering researchers to analyze the Integrated Project Model Defect Flow Chain proposed by Abdel-Hamid and Madnick, by implementing the model, and optimizing the model using a standard optimizer_.

 We state our contributions as following:

-* A modular, extendible implementation of the Integrated Project Model Defect Flow Chain * An implementation that integrates a standard optimizer with the Integrated Project Model Defect Chain to facilitate further analysis
+* A modular, extendible implementation of the Integrated Project Model Defect Flow Chain
+* An implementation that integrates a standard optimizer with the Integrated Project Model Defect Chain to facilitate further analysis

-Rest of the report is organized as follows Section II describes necessary background information, and related work.
-In Section III we state the assumptions of our project.
-Section IV illustrates our implementation of the model, and the optimizer.
-Section V describes the methodology of the project.
-In Section VI we explain our findings.
-Section VII discusses the threats to validity for the project.
-In Section VIII we state the future directions of the project.
-Finally we conclude our report in Section IX.
+The rest of the report is organized as follows: Section II describes necessary background information, and related work; Section III states the assumptions of our project; Section IV illustrates our implementation of the model, and the optimizer; Section V describes the methodology of the project; Section VI reports our findings; Section VII discusses threats to validity for the project; Section VIII states future directions of the project.
+Finally, we conclude our report in Section IX.

 ## Background and Related Work